Hypoallergenic Meaning and Products

-Or the definition of hypoallergenic is ‘having a decreased tendency to provoke an allergic reaction’.
+Or the definition of hypoallergenic is having a decreased tendency to provoke an allergic reaction.
 Based on this definition, our products, including comforters are definitely hypoallergenic.
 The problem is a lot of people assume hypoallergenic means non-allergenic, which is not the same.
 The definition of non-allergenic is ‘having no tendency to provoke an allergic reaction’.
 Therefore, it cannot be said in truth any product is really non-allergenic.
 Somebody somewhere may have a reaction.

 Companies for many years have been producing products, which they claim are ‘hypoallergenic’ or ‘safe for sensitive skin’ or ‘allergy tested.’
 These statements imply that the products making the claims are less likely to cause allergic reactions than competing products.
 But there has been no assurance to consumers that this actually was the case.

-For the past few years, the Food and Drug Administration has been working to clear up this confusion of claims by establishing testing requirements that would determine which products really are ‘hypoallergenic.’
+The FDA has been working to clear up this confusion of claims by establishing testing requirements that would determine which products really are ‘hypoallergenic.’
 Recently, the U.S. Court of Appeals for the District of Columbia ruled that FDA’s regulation defining ‘hypoallergenic’ was invalid.
 This means there is now no regulation specifically defining or governing the use of the term ‘hypoallergenic’ or similar claims.
-Due to the lengthy procedural steps required to establish a new regulation, it is likely to be undefined for some time to come.
+Due to the lengthy procedural steps required to establish a new regulation, it is likely to be undefined for some time.

 Despite all the reassurances and claims that manufacturers give us about their products in terms of allergy reactivity, nothing is 100% guaranteed to be non-reactive.
 This is particularly true of bedding items.

 We put our comforters and pillows to the test with our most allergy sensitive employees, asking them to sleep with a comforter or a pillow sample.
 Our results showed: No one reacted to our cotton or wool pillows.
 Even the most sensitive seem to be just fine sleeping with a silk filled comforter.

 Our employees also tested of the very popular Hypodown down comforters.

 - We found the majority to be just fine, however an eczema suffer felt itchy with the Hypodown down comforter.